 The Center for Immuno-Oncology (CIO) is a central hub within Dana-Farber for human immuno-oncology research.
 The CIO is uniquely positioned as a disease-agnostic center to provide correlative analysis and identify biomarkers of response, resistance, and

 toxicity in immunotherapy clinical trials.
-The Center aims to foster collaborative translational research among laboratory and clinical investigators across many different departments at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) in addition
+The Center aims to foster collaborative translational research among laboratory and clinical investigators across many different departments at Dana-Farber Brigham Cancer Center in addition to external academic

 To facilitate cutting-edge translational clinical research, the CIO comprises five laboratories with expertise in the biobanking and analysis of samples from pan-cancer immuno-oncology trials, which are supported by bioinformatics and biostatistics to

 The IAL aims to provide researchers with access to the latest innovations in blood immune monitoring, such as mass cytometry (CyTOF), multi-parameter flow cytometry, Luminex FLEXMAP 3D and 16s gene sequencing.
 The IAL has banked and processed fresh blood

 from patients participating in over 60 immuno-oncology clinical trials (phase I-II), research collection protocols spanning over 15 types of cancer, and recently started banking stool samples for microbiome studies in the setting of IO therapy.
 These

 correlative studies have resulted in over 15 collaborative co-author papers in the last five years.
 The IAL is an integral member of an NIH Cancer Moonshot award known as “CIMAC” (Cancer Immune Monitoring and Analysis Center), providing CyTOF expertise

 to NCI clinical trials nationwide.